deanagan/react-snippets/README.md

 # React Snippets

 This is a react snippets repo that contains small pieces of code to demonstrate various things.
+Note that each subfolder is a standalone react application

 ## Contents
 1. formik-react-typescript-mui-dropdown